jjsiesto/FINE3300-2025-A2/README.md

 # FINE 3300 (Fall 2025): Assignment 2

-This repository contains the Python scripts and data files for Assignment 2 of FINE 3300.
+This repository contains the Python scripts and data files for Assignment 2.

 ## Repository Contents

-This assignment is divided into two main parts:
+This assignment has two main parts:

 ### Part A: Loan and Amortization Schedules